 It's been a long time now since I've seen her and there is always a possibility that someday again I will.
 I love her dearly and miss her based on childhood memories.
 I miss that closeness with someone like her and the few others I have been kindred with.

-I am fine.
-I am fine with all because I am still alive and breathing.
+I am fine, though.
+I am fine with all things because I am still alive and breathing.
 I have my health and I have all the things I have accomplished that makes me proud of what I have done.
 Famous or not I have treated myself like the celebrity I am and I can count on one hand, the people who have really gotten me.
 I am ultra talented, meritable of all I have received, scholarly, and born to two genius parents who left a legacy within me.
-I know that this time in my life is the best time, that I have the ability to still carve out a great path for myself and give to the world all that I am.
+I know that this period in my life is the best time, that I have the ability to still carve out a great path for myself and give to the world all that I am until I am no more.
 With the help of God who has never failed me I can do all things through my spiritual and supernatural strength.
 I have experienced many miracles and I know there are more on the way.
 I feel it.
 That's all for now.
 Heart's joy wherever you are in the world.